 A plant is a living thing.
 Like other living things, it is made up of different parts, each with a job to do to keep the plant alive and healthy.

-The roots of a plant absorb (take) water and food from the soil.
+The roots of a plant take in water and food from the soil.
 That's why roots reach so far beneath the soil!

 A plant's roots also make the plant stable in the ground, stopping the wind from blowing it over.